DiegoNunes05/DiegoNunes05/README.md

 Front-end Developer
 -----------------------------

 Hello!
-I'm Diego Nunes, a front-end developer specializing in web and mobile applications with a focus on Analysis and Systems Development.
-With over 4 years of experience, I excel in creating dynamic and responsive solutions using HTML, CSS, and JavaScript, along with frameworks like ReactJS.
-My expertise extends to mobile development with React Native, allowing me to craft seamless user experiences across various platforms.
-I'm passionate about staying abreast of emerging technologies, ensuring my skills are always at the forefront to deliver innovative solutions to my projects!
+I'm Diego Nunes, a front-end developer with over 4 years of experience specializing in web and mobile applications.
+I create dynamic, responsive solutions using HTML, CSS, JavaScript, and frameworks like ReactJS and Next.js, with a strong focus on API integration (REST, Firebase, Supabase) and state management.
+My mobile expertise includes React Native, delivering seamless experiences across platforms.

+I prioritize component reusability, performance optimization, and accessibility (WCAG standards) to ensure scalable and user-friendly applications.
+Skilled in Agile methodologies (Scrum/Kanban), I'm experienced in version control with Git and committed to continuously improving my skill set to bring innovative solutions to every project.

 * 🌍  I'm based in Rio de Janeiro, Brazil
 * ✉️  You can contact me at [diegonunesabc@gmail.com](mailto:diegonunesabc@gmail.com)